 Is it bad to refinance your home multiple times?
-How soon after refinancing can you refinance again?
-Can you refinance immediately after buying a home?
+How soon after refinancing a house can you refinance again?
+Can you refinance your house immediately after buying a home?
 When should you not refinance your mortgage?
 All great questions that we'll answer here so that you can maximize your savings!

 When you refinance a mortgage, you trade in your old mortgage for a new one.
 What's the benefit of doing so?
 Many times, a borrower can secure a lower interest rate thanks to changes in the market, can reduce monthly installments by opting for a longer term, or can cash out a portion of their equity.

 With the potential to save some serious money or get much-needed cash, it's easy to see the appeal of refinancing a mortgage.
 Let's delve a little deeper to get a full refinancing picture.Get Free Quotes

 How Soon Can You Refinance a House After Purchasing?

 Let's say you just purchased your dream home, only to find that interest rates have dropped.
 That's no surprise, as rates are currently at historic lows.
 As a homeowner, you want to take advantage of these falling rates, which begs the question: how soon can you refinance a house after closing?